chadblack/2018ELA/calendar.md

 * Restall and Lane, Chapter

+* Christopher Columbus’s Log, excerpted in English.
+Focus on period after Oct.
+11.

+* The Requerimiento

 ### September 20 (Thursday) -- The Critique

 **READINGS:**

 * Bartolomé de Las Casas, Brief Account of the Devastation of the Indies, excerpt.

+* Antonio Montesinos, "Advent Sermon"

+* "The Relación of Fray Ramón Pane (c.
+1494-1496)"

+* "The Laws of Burgos.
+1512-1513"

 ---